jamesonrader/AudioQR/README.md

 * Location-based “push” notifications.
 Users can be segmented by proximity to various speakers.

 * Smartphones in the same room or across the globe can be synchronized and given precisely timed commands in real-time, or minutes, hours, or even days after the trigger was detected.

-* Concerts, sporting events, and live shows — synchronize a stadium of smartphones and make the crowd your canvas.

 <p align="center">
   <b>Synchronization</b><br>